Mike Guevremont

 Budget Transparent tradeoffs

-01 · Our Kids in Schools
+03 · Our Kids in Schools

 School overcrowding is already a quality-of-life issue, not a future one.

-02 · First Responders
+05 · First Responders

 Public safety readiness has to stay ahead of demand.

 As neighborhoods expand, emergency demand expands with them.
-Mike’s public-safety priority is dependable staffing, modern equipment, and facilities that support fast response times before gaps open up.
+Mike’s public-safety priority is appropriate staffing, modern equipment, and facilities that support fast response times before gaps open up.
 That includes fire, rescue, law enforcement, and practical planning around school safety and operational readiness.
 Residents should not have to wait for service failures before the county acts.

 06 · Funding the County & Data Centers